srankawat189/CSS-Projects/README.md

 ### 1. The Lunar Eclipse
     This is my First Project
-    It is small but first and initial starting project of my web development journey.
+    It is small, but first and initial step for my web development journey.